jax-ml/jax/docs/201/placement.md

 One more case: because a mesh is an *arrangement* of devices, keeping an array's data on the same set of devices but changing the device *order* in the sharding is also a change of mesh, and therefore a `device_put` rather than a reshard.
-The same partition spec over differently-ordered meshes assigns different data to each device, so real data movement is required.
+The same partition spec over differently ordered meshes assigns different data to each device, so real data movement is required.

 ```{code-cell}